NagaiLab2025/3D-RBSM/README.md

 | Tensile Strength |     |
 | 2.000000 | \*Tensile strength of mortar elements |

+**During the simulation, the files "INDATA1.INFO" and "INDATA2.INFO" should be placed in the same folder as the Fortran source file "3D-RBSM-MSM046.f90".**

 # **2\.
 Subroutine INDATA**

 ## **2.1.
 Subroutine PHASECENTER**